Chandra R. Bhat: Awards and honors

 Bhat has received national and international awards.
 In 2024, he received the W.N.
 Carey Jr. Distinguished Service Award from the Transportation Research Board (TRB).
 Two years earlier, he received the Theodore M. Matson Memorial Award from the Institute of Transportation Engineers (ITE).
 In 2017, he received the Lifetime Achievement Award from the Council of University Transportation Centers (CUTC).
 He was named a Distinguished Alumnus of IIT Madras in 2016, and received the Frank M. Masters Transportation Engineering Award from the American Society of Civil Engineers (ASCE) in 2015.
 He was awarded the Humboldt Research Award in 2013 by the Alexander von Humboldt Foundation, and received the S.S.
 Steinberg Award in 2009 from the American Road and Transportation Builders Association.
 The Eno Center for Transportation listed him among the Top 10 Transportation Thought Leaders in Academia in 2016, and he was profiled in the November–December 2013 issue of TR News.
 He was also featured as one of six scientists by The Week magazine in the article The Indian Scientific Invasion.
 From 2019 to 2024, Bhat was listed among the most-cited researchers in transportation and logistics in the standardized citation indicators compiled by Ioannidis and colleagues.

 Research Contributions

 Bhat has published over 280 peer-reviewed journal articles.
-One of his chief substantive contributions is the development of the Comprehensive Econometric Microsimulator for Daily Activity Patterns (CEMDAP) and Comprehensive Econometric Microsimulator for SocioEconomics, Landuse, and Transportation Systems (CEMSELTS), both agent-based simulation platforms that have been used for transportation and mobility planning in the New York City metro region.
+One of his chief substantive contributions is the development of the Comprehensive Econometric Microsimulator for Daily Activity Patterns (CEMDAP) and Comprehensive Econometric Microsimulator for SocioEconomics, Landuse, and Transportation Systems (CEMSELTS), both agent-based simulation platforms that have been used for transportation and mobility planning in the New York metropolitan area.
 His methodological contributions include proposing the use of quasi-Monte Carlo (QMC) techniques for the simulation estimation of discrete choice models, later recognized by Daniel McFadden in his Nobel Prize Lecture and accompanying 2001 American Economic Review article.
 He also introduced the multiple discrete-continuous extreme value (MDCEV) model for consumer choice, which was highlighted by Hensher and Rose as a foundational contribution in the field.